grokkinkotlin/grokkinkotlin.github.com/index.md

 ---
 layout: full-width
-title: Welcome
+title: About
 weight: 1
 ---

-Hey!
-Thanks for visiting.
+Hey there, thanks for visiting my blog.

 I'm a Java developer with a bunch of experience in Groovy, [Ruby](https://rubyeyeforthejavaguy.blogspot.com/), [Scala](https://scalaeyeforthejavaguy.blogspot.com/), Haskell, and Javascript.